-In my years as an analyst, there were two certainties that I could count on when it came to delivering reporting presentations to clients and internal stakeholders:
+After spending the past two decades as a digital marketing analyst, there have become two certainties that I can count on when it comes to delivering reporting presentations to clients and internal stakeholders:

-- Each report took way longer than it was supposed to take to complete – leading to late nights and high stress levels
+- Each report takes way longer than you think it will take to complete – leading to late nights and high-stress levels

-- Every person viewing the report had a different interpretation of how the data should be presented – leading to late nights and high stress levels
+- Every person viewing your report has a different interpretation of how the data should be presented – leading to late nights and high-stress levels

 In other words, the only certainty is uncertainty.